-If the transaction closes, a legitimate concern of the buyer is that the seller may set up shop nearby and continue in the same line of work.
-Accordingly, the purchase and sale agreement should usually contain a covenant by the seller not to compete with the buyer.
+A legitimate concern of the buyer is that the seller may set up shop nearby and continue in the same line of work, so the purchase and sale agreement will often contain a covenant by the seller not to compete with the buyer.
 Courts have upheld non-compete agreements so long as they are reasonable in duration and in geographical scope.
 What is reasonable?
 Like so much in the law, it depends.
 In the Houston area, for example, there are three large counties (Harris, Fort Bend, and Montgomery) that vie for the metropolitan area’s business.
-Therefore, any meaningful covenant not to compete would include these three counties.
+Therefore, any meaningful covenant not to compete would probably include these three counties.

 Get a Good Business Attorney

 Both buyer and seller should get an experienced business transactions lawyer and listen to his or her advice.
-Clients are often driven by emotions—the desperate desire to get rid of a business or an irrational determination to acquire one.
-Since the lawyer does not usually receive a commission, he or she has no stake in the transaction and may be the only person providing factual and objective advice.
+Clients may be driven by emotions—the desperate desire to get rid of a business or an irrational determination to acquire one.
+Since the lawyer does not usually receive a commission, he or she has may be one of the few participants in the process offering objective advice.

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 While we respect your confidentiality, no attorney-client relationship is created by the offering of this article.
 This firm does not represent you unless and until it is retained and expressly agrees in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.